-Copiers are commonly found in offices, schools, military bases, and factories.
-Most are in a clean air conditioned office.
+If you enjoy office humor, you’ll appreciate this list.
+There are the common places a copier is found.
+Offices, schools, and hospitals.
+Then there are the uncommon places.
+Military bases, prisons, and construction sites.
+Most are found in a clean air conditioned environment.
 Some can be found in super hot and dirty places such as a coal fired power plant or in the factory where they make brake pads.
-Here’s a list of places not so common to find a copier:
+Then there are the downright odd places a copier is found:

 Top of the mountain at a ski resort.
 They did not provide the tech with skis.
 At least the lift was available to get to the top.
 We had to walk down the mountain, tools and all.